dev-sec/ansible-collection-hardening/roles/os_hardening/README.md

 ### Using with ostree system, ie coreos/silverblue

-If you are using os_hardening with a filesystem that has immutable directories in accordance with the ostree specification, then you can set the variable `os_immutable_fs: true`.
-It defaults to `ansible_facts.pkg_mgr == 'atomic_container'` and so should compensate for the immutable file system by default.
+If you are using os_hardening with a filesystem that has an immutable filesystem in accordance with the ostree specification, then you can set the variable `os_immutable_fs: True`, which defaults to `os_immutable_fs: "{{ (ansible_facts.pkg_mgr == 'atomic_container') | bool }} "` and so should compensate for the immutable file system by default.
+However, for os_hardening to work, you will need at least python-rpm package installed.
+Note that on Coreos systems, neither python nor python-rpm is installed as default.

 ## Variables
 =======